SJSU272Lab/Fall16-Team7/README.md

 1. [AWS](http://cmpe272smartads.89mqwpbtjx.us-west-2.elasticbeanstalk.com/service)
 2. The front end is deployed  on AWS Elastic BeanStalk.
 3. go to the http address above
-4. We can signup, login, and when traders choose one of the commodity, they can get the best zipcode to send their ads and some advices
+4. We can signup, login, and when traders choose one of the commodity, they can get the best zipcode to send their ads and some advices.

 ## GitHub
 + [github](https://github.com/SJSU272Lab/Fall16-Team7)